soroushElz/BookSharingApp/README.md

 10. Access protected endpoints like `/books` with your token automatically included

 ### Authentication Overview
-The Book Share Platform uses **Bearer Token (JWT)** authentication.
+The Book Sharing App uses **Bearer Token (JWT)** authentication.
 All requests to protected endpoints require a valid access token in the `Authorization` header.

 ### Step 1️⃣: Register & Activate Your Account
 ```bash